aamnah/easypaisa/README.md

 Easypaisa is a branchless banking service introduced by Telenor Pakistan in partnership with Tameer Micro Finance Bank.
 Opencart is "a robust e-commerce solution for internet merchants with the ability to create their own online business and participate in e-commerce at a minimal cost".

-This is a payment module that let's you offer Easypaisa as a payment option at checkout.
+This is a payment module that let's you offer Easypaisa as a payment option at checkout of an Opencart based store.

 Installation
 ---